FlankaLanka/MessageAI/memory-bank/activeContext.md

 - ✅ **JSON Parsing Error Fix**: Enhanced JSON parsing in cultural hints services with robust cleaning and fallback handling
 - ✅ **Dual Service Localization**: Updated both culturalHints service and RAG translation service to use user's language for cultural hints
 - ✅ **Enhanced Error Handling**: Added comprehensive JSON cleaning, fallback parsing, and graceful degradation for cultural hints
+- ✅ **Translation Scrolling Enhancement**: Added vertical scroll indicator to translation box for better UX
+- ✅ **Reaction Removal Feature**: Enabled removal of reactions by clicking on the reaction itself with new handleDirectReactionPress function
+- ✅ **Code Cleanup**: Removed unused MessageReactionPicker component and messagePositions state for cleaner codebase
+- ✅ **Reaction Button Simplification**: Simplified reaction button to use direct function calls instead of event handling

 ## Active Decisions and Considerations